 The term "aquatic toy" is used in Annex II in which a specific safety requirement is laid down for aquatic toys (Annex II, part I, point 5) and in Annex V which provides for a specific warning for them (Annex V, part B, point 6).
-Besides this specific requirement, aquatic toys need also to fulfil the other requirements of the TSD.
+Besides this specific requirement, aquatic toys also need to fulfil the other requirements of the TSD.
 This definition gives as the main criteria for classifying these products as toys the intended use in shallow water.
 Aquatic equipment intended to be used in deep water are not considered as toys.
-This definition is completed by a specific guidance document on aquatic toys. http://ec.europa.eu/enterprise/sectors/toys/files/gd007_en.pdf
+This definition is completed by a specific guidance document on aquatic toys: http://ec.europa.eu/growth/sectors/toys/safety/guidance/index_en.htm